Botswana: Water & Wilderness

 Our Botswana birding safari offers an exciting and rewarding birding and wildlife experience.
 While this area is not very rich in endemics, the sheer number and diversity of species to be seen is amazing.
 Indeed, the region covered on this trip offers some of Southern African’s most spectacular birding.
 From the houseboat experience on the Okavango River to birding boat cruises on the Chobe and Zambezi Rivers, this tour gets one into the heart of this prime region.

-Our Botswana birding safari start in Maun, gateway to the Okavango.
+Our Botswana birding safari starts in Maun, gateway to the Okavango.
 From there we make our way up the western side of the delta to Shakawe.
 Here we have time on a houseboat on the river.
 After that, we enter Namibia’s Caprivi Strip, meandering eastwards.
 We have a couple of stops before we reach Chobe in Botswana.
 And from there we visit Victoria Falls in Zimbabwe where the tour comes to an end.

 The accommodation is of a medium-plus to high standard.
 It includes a house boat, safari lodges and a hotel.
 Importantly, all accommodations have en-suite facilities, and are clean and comfortable.